UltimateRoman/Ultimate-Roman/README.md

 # Hey There!👋
-# I'm Athul 🤙
+# I'm Athul
 <br/>

-- ⚙️ I like to work on IoT and blockchain projects.
+- ⚙️ I enjoy working on IoT and Blockchain projects.
-- 💡 I'm ready to collaborate on cool project ideas.
+- 💡 I would love to collaborate on cool project ideas.

 <br/>